Skip to content

 The Bottom Line

-GitHub and GitLab's built-in reviews work well for most teams.
-If you're struggling, fix your review culture before buying tools: small PRs, fast turnaround, constructive feedback.
-Reviewable helps if GitHub's UI is your bottleneck.
-LinearB helps if you need data on what's slowing you down.
+GitHub Pull Requests (free to $4/user) are sufficient for 95% of teams — focus on culture (small PRs, fast turnaround, constructive feedback) before adding tools.
+Reviewable (~$10/user) helps if GitHub's UX is your bottleneck for large PRs.
+LinearB (free tier + custom pricing) helps if you need data on what's actually slowing down your pipeline.
 The best review tool is engaged teammates who care about code quality.

 Frequently Asked Questions